liammailley/idm231-ltm59/README.md

 ### Cheddar and Sour Cream

-You might be a little <i>cheesy</i> sometimes&comma; but your company never gets <i>sour</i>.
+You might be a little *cheesy* sometimes&comma; but your company never gets *sour*.

 And&comma; uh&comma; that&apos;s it.
 That&apos;s the description.

 ### Flamin&apos; Hot

-The spicy member of any friend group; you&apos;ve got the heat&comma; you never back down from a challenge&comma; and you make my sensitive Irish stomach go into conniptions.
+The spicy member of any friend group; you&apos;ve got the heatf you never back down from a challenge&comma; and you make my sensitive Irish stomach go into conniptions.

 ### Chile Limon